 Fall of Atlantis show at Caesars Palace Forum Shops.
 It features statues that move and talk, debating who is a better warrior.
 Fountains appear to erupt and dazzling lights and sound touch the senses in a setting that is beautiful and impressive.
 A 20-foot dragon appears near the end of the 10-15 minute show.
 Nearby is a 50,000 gallon saltwater tank with small sharks, rays, tropical fish, and other sea creatures.

-Mirage Volcano.
+Volcano at the Mirage Hotel.
 The show is short, about 5 minutes, and occurs in the evenings, approximately every hour at dark.
 It's basically the water fountains lit up with red lights, supplemented by some real fire here and there, and audio rumbles.
 It's not worth making a special trip to see, but something to check out if you're already in the hotel area.

-12 more fun free things to do in Las Vegas:
+17 more fun free things to do in Las Vegas that are 'kinda cool':

 See the canals of Venice along with singers and performers in St. Marks Square in the Venetian Hotel